aws-samples/batch-processing-gateway-on-emr-on-eks/README.md

 ```
 </Details>

-You can view the Driver logs to find the value of Pi as shows below.
+You can view the Driver logs to find the value of Pi as shows below:

 ```
 kubectl logs <spark driver pod name> --namespace spark-operator --context "<CONTEXT_NAME>"
 ```

-After successful completion of the job, you should be able to see the below message in the logs.
+After successful completion of the job, you should be able to see the below message in the logs:

 ```
 Pi is roughly 3.1452757263786317